 What about Windchill?

-Windchill is the perceived temperature that takes into account the effects of wind on skin temperature.
+Windchill is the perceived temperature that considers wind’s effects on skin temperature.
 When the wind increases, it can draw heat away from your body faster, making you feel colder.
-This is because the wind causes evaporation of sweat and moisture on your skin, which cools your body down.
+This is because the wind causes the evaporation of sweat and moisture on your skin, which cools your body down.

 That being said, even though your Lab is less affected by windchill than you are, it’s still a good idea to bring him inside when the wind is particularly strong.